Are you thinking of living in Harlow?

 Living in Harlow is a popular choice for many buyers.

-This price indicates great value when compared to many regions of the UK, particularly London.
+This price indicates good value when likened to many regions of the UK, especially compared to London.

-With these cheaper properties, living in Harlow is understandably an attractive prospect.
+With cheaper properties readily available, living in Harlow is understandably an appealing opportunity for many buyers.

 So, what should you expect to pay for different property types in Harlow?